 Increasingly in our global society, legal issues of an international scope arise in family law cases.
 A recent appellate case dealt with one.
 In Ravasizadeh v.
-Niakosari, the Massachusetts Appeals Court decided for the first time an issue regarding enforceability of a mahr, which is an Islamic marital contract, in the Commonwealth’s courts.
+Niakosari, the Massachusetts Appeals Court decided for the first time an issue regarding enforceability of a mahr, which is an Islamic marital contract, potentially considered a foreign prenuptial agreement, in the Commonwealth’s courts.

 The parties were married in 2000 in New York and separated in 2012, by which time they lived in Massachusetts.
 Before they married, they signed a marriage contract which provided that the wife would receive 700 gold coins from the husband in the event of a divorce.
 Under Iranian law, the wife was to receive only those gold coins and three months of alimony from the husband.
 The husband owned property in Iran, which he had inherited from his father.
 During the marriage, the parties enjoyed an upper-middle class lifestyle and owned property together.